What is gene therapy?

 - How do you get the gene to express long term (so the patient is cured for life, rather than being dependent on repeat treatments)?

 - How do you make it safe?
-Reduce side effects?
+How do you reduce side effects?

-Research in gene therapy began in the 1980s, incremental progress since then.
+Research in gene therapy began in the 1980s, and there has been incremental progress since then (several gene therapy trials over the years, with growing success).

 Modalities of gene delivery